CliffS/ikea-tradfri/README.md

 - **level** *(integer percentage)*

-  Writing to this will set all bulbs in the group to the required level.
+  Setting this will set all bulbs in the group to the required level.
   Reading it will return the last group value applied.

 ```coffeescript